Shear jamming and nonlinear rheology of chocolate suspensions: Experimental protocols

 \subsection{Shear-stress sweeps}

-Following the same pre-shear step at $\sigma = 50\,\rm{Pa}$, shear-stress sweeps are conducted by gradually increasing the applied stress from $10^{-2}$ to $10^{2}\,\rm{Pa}$.
+Following the same pre-shear step at $\sigma = 50\,\rm{Pa}$, stepwise shear-stress sweeps are conducted by increasing the applied stress from $10^{-2}$ to $10^{2}\,\rm{Pa}$.
 Viscosity and shear rate are continuously monitored during each step.
 To prevent excessively long measurement times below the yield stress and to avoid sample ejection at high shear rates, the protocol imposes two termination criteria: the step ends if viscosity reaches $10^4\,\rm{Pa}\,\rm{s}$ or shear rate exceeds $\dot{\gamma} = 200\,\rm{s}^{-1}$.
 Sampling durations are thus longer at low stresses, allowing careful observation of the yielding process.
 Temperature is maintained at 40{\textdegree}C throughout.

 This procedure is applied to both pre-refined and model pastes.
 Data for pre-refined samples appear in \cref{fig:StressSweeps_PreRef}.
 Except for the two samples with the highest fat contents ($45$ and $50\,\rm{wt}\%$), results exhibit clear yield stress behavior accompanied by shear thinning across the stress range.
 Notably, samples with lower fat content display more pronounced shear thinning at elevated stresses.
 The normal force, positive for the low-fat samples, decreases with increasing fat content and changes sign beyond approximately $45\,\rm{wt}\%$, indicating a transition in microstructural response.
-Because the shear-rate and shear-stress sweeps protocols traverse different branches of a hysteretic flow curve and sample slightly different $(\sigma,\dot{\gamma})$ windows, the stress-controlled sweep can drive high-fat pastes into a high-$\dot{\gamma}$, lubrication-dominated state with negative bulk normal stress, whereas the \textit{descending} rate sweep allows frictional contacts and edge/dilatancy contributions to rebuild, masking negative $F_N$.
+Because the shear-rate and shear-stress sweeps protocols traverse different branches of a hysteretic flow curve -- i.e., the measured response depends on sweep direction due to dilatancy/confinement and contact rebuilding -- and sample slightly different $(\sigma,\dot{\gamma})$ windows, the stress-controlled sweep can drive high-fat pastes into a high-$\dot{\gamma}$, lubrication-dominated state with negative bulk normal stress, whereas the descending rate sweep allows frictional contacts and edge/dilatancy contributions to rebuild, masking negative $F_N$.

+Although not shown here, we verified that stress- and rate-controlled pre-refined $\eta(\dot{\gamma})$ curves are in agreement, with deviations only at the two highest fat contents, where the stress-controlled protocol accesses a lower-viscosity, lubrication-dominated branch at high shear rates.

 We next consider the model pastes, in an effort to determine the influence of the components in the pre-refined paste under equivalent total solid loadings, $\phi$.
 For the model pastes, as shown in \cref{fig:StressSweeps_Model}, both cocoa liquor and dark chocolate formulations exhibit yield stress behavior.
 However, in the dark chocolate paste, yielding emerges only at the higher volume fractions studied.
 Depending on $\phi$, dark chocolate pastes can display either shear thinning or shear thickening, while liquor pastes consistently shear thin.
 This indicates that the sucrose fraction is needed for shear-thickening, although this behavior may result from interaction of cocoa powder and sucrose.